gabrielesartor/semi-gradient-sarsa-mountain-car/README.md

+# semi-gradient-sarsa-mountain-car

-Implementation of semi-gradient sarsa method with state aggregation representation for the mountain car's Gym environment (discrete actions case).
+Simple mplementation of semi-gradient sarsa method with state aggregation representation for the mountain car's Gym environment (discrete actions case).

 The following image shows the total reward for each episode received representing the state with a vector of 200 elements.